 Health technology assessment

 - provide clear guidelines for effective working models and tools for HTA collaboration at EU level

 - prevent duplication of work between national agencies and promote sharing and reuse of HTA information, particularly regarding relative safety and efficacy/effectiveness

 - spread expertise, for the benefit of all EU countries

 - strengthen evaluations carried out by EU countries

 - develop transparent governance tools, notably vis-à-vis stakeholders

 - produce a number of joint scientific assessments on interventions, medical devices and pharmaceuticals.

 Denmark (represented by the National Board of Health), serving as the secretariat of the EUnetHTA collaboration project.

-The Executive Agency for Health and Consumers implements the EU health programme, manages the selected projects and works on the joint action mechanism.
+The Consumers, Health and Food Executive Agency implements the EU health programme, manages the selected projects and works on the joint action mechanism.